monosage/neo/README.md

 ## Features

-The following are features provided by Jarvis.
+The following are features provided by Neo.
 They all have quick keybindings to make them quick and easy to use.

 1. **Quick-open files** - *zsh* & *NeoVim*